 In April 2019, Ontario announced four major transit initiatives that will reshape the Greater Toronto Area.
 The Ontario Line, a 15.5-kilometre free-standing subway line with 15 proposed stations, will run from Exhibition/Ontario Place through downtown Toronto to the Ontario Science Centre and has a preliminary cost estimate of \$10.9 billion (subject to market bids).
 The Yonge North Subway Extension, extending the Yonge subway up into York Region, is expected to cost \$5.6 billion and to be complete after the Ontario Line.
 The Scarborough Subway Extension will extend subway service nearly eight kilometres further into Scarborough, with an estimated cost of \$5.5 billion.
-Lastly, the Eglinton Crosstown West Extension will expand LRT service from the under-construction Mount Dennis Station to Renforth Drive with an estimated cost of \$4.7 billion.
-Ultimately, through future phases of the Eglinton Crosstown West Extension project, the province is committed to establishing connectivity with Pearson International Airport.
+Lastly, the Eglinton Crosstown West Extension will expand LRT service from the under-construction Mount Dennis Station, on to Renforth Drive and to Pearson airport with an estimated cost of \$4.7 billion.
+Ultimately, through future phases of the Eglinton Crosstown West Extension International Airport.